Difference Between JMeter vs Selenium

 - In JMeter, functionalities are organized as components.

-- JMeter stimulates a group of users by sending requests to the target server to return statistics for the performance of the target server.
+- JMeter stimulates a group of users by sending requests to the target server to return statistics for the target server’s performance.

 Comparison Table of JMeter vs Selenium